You check your phone for the third time. Conclusion, you know no-one at the party.

 This actually happened to me.
 That was when I realized: “yeah I think I finally learned this social thing.”

-This was a bit beyond the level of connection I aspired to.
-A fun experience nonetheless.
+It was a bit beyond the level of connection I aspired to.
+But a fun experience nonetheless.
 Much better than no response at all.
 The next day I made a “humble” brag to my girlfriend, “I know how to socialize and be cool now!
 This is so awesome!”
 She wasn’t impressed at all.
 Bummer, I thought it was awesome!
 I felt grateful I had made so much progress!

 I used to be the shy guy as well.
 When I talk to people about socializing, they tell me things old me could relate to: